chris-netizen/chris-netizen/README.md

 ### Hello, I am Somoye Christopher Adedeji.
 A Software
 ### Developer and A Machine Learning Enthusiast

-- 🔭 I’m currently building a mobile app for a start-up I am in.
-- 🌱 I am currently improving my knowledge deeper in the AI space.
-- 👯 I’m looking to collaborate on machine learning projects and available for Mobile development Job.
+I am ready to colaborate on any flutter and Macine learning projects.

 - 💬 Ask me about Anything relating to Machine Learning and Mobile Development
 - 📫 How to reach me: [e-mail](adedejisomoye1@gmail.com) / [LinkedIn](https://www.linkedin.com/in/christopher-somoye-273b45173)